python/cpython/Doc/tutorial/classes.rst

        <statement-N>

-For most purposes, in the simplest cases, you can think of the search for attributes inherited from a parent class as depth-first, left-to-right, not searching twice in the same class where there is an overlap in the hierarchy.
+For most purposes, in the simplest cases, you can think of the search for attributes inherited from a parent class as breadth-first, left-to-right, not searching twice in the same class where there is an overlap in the hierarchy.
 Thus, if an attribute is not found in :class:`!DerivedClassName`, it is searched for in :class:`!Base1`, then (recursively) in the base classes of :class:`!Base1`,